microsoft/api-guidelines/azure/Guidelines.md

 :heavy_check_mark: **YOU MAY** treat the other fields as you wish as they are _not_ considered part of your service's API contract and customers should not take a dependency on them or their value.
 They exist to help customers self-diagnose issues.

+:heavy_check_mark: **YOU MAY** add additional properties for any data values in your error message so customers don't resort to parsing your error message.
+For example, an error with `"message": "A maximum of 16 keys are allowed per account."` might also add a `"maximumKeys": 16` property.
+This is not part of your API contract and should only be used for diagnosing problems.

+*Note: Do not use this mechanism to provide information developers need to rely on in code (ex: the error message can give details about why you've been throttled, but the `Retry-After` should be what developers rely on to back off).*

+:warning: **YOU SHOULD NOT** use your OpenAPI/Swagger specification to document every failing status code or error code for each operation.

 ### JSON
 Services, and the clients that access them, may be written in multiple languages.
 To ensure interoperability, JSON establishes the "lowest common denominator" type system, which is always sent over the wire as UTF-8 bytes.
 This system is very simple and consists of three types: